flintlib/python-flint/doc/source/general.rst

 type is more "complex" than the underlying scalar type, so :meth:`.fmpz_mat.det` is a method of the matrix type, returning a scalar, and not vice versa.
-If the input type is not the same as the type that the method belongs to, it will typically be a classmethod (for example :meth:`.fmpq.bernoulli_ui`).

-The method-based interface is intended to be precise and to simplify the implementation somewhat, not primarily to be aesthetically pleasing.
+The method-based interface is intended to keep the code simple, not to be aesthetically pleasing to mathematicians.
 A functional top-level interface might be added in the future, allowing more idiomatic mathematical notation (for example, :func:`exp` and :func:`det` as regular functions).
-Such an interface will presumably just involve type-dispatch glue, leaving all the interesting computational logic to the methods on the various mathematical types.

 Mutability
 ----------